Address Matching Software: Validating and Linking Location Data at Scale

 Standardize First, Then Match: The Address Quality Pipeline

-Address matching accuracy depends almost entirely on the quality of the parsing and standardization that precedes it.
-When addresses are parsed into structured components and standardized to postal authority conventions before comparison, most format variants become exact matches, and fuzzy matching is reserved for genuine data quality issues (typos, transposed digits, missing components).
+Address matching accuracy depends almost entirely on the parsing and standardization that precede it.
+When addresses are parsed into components and standardized to postal conventions before comparison, most format variants become exact matches, and fuzzy matching is reserved for genuine data quality issues.

 Frequently Asked Questions